Annexation: Russian annexations

-On 30 September 2022, during the Russian invasion of Ukraine, the Russian Federation, following referendums, declared the annexation of territories in southern and eastern Ukraine.
+In September 2022, during the Russo-Ukrainian war, the Russian Federation, following referendums, declared the annexation of territories in southern and eastern Ukraine.
 As a result, Russia claimed sovereignty over the territories of five Ukrainian oblasts – Luhansk, Donetsk, Zaporizhzhia, Kherson and Mykolaiv – and recognised as its federal subjects Donetsk People's Republic, Luhansk People's Republic, Zaporizhzhia and Kherson Oblasts.

 Subsequently withdrawn

 Ethiopian annexation of Eritrea

 In 1952, Ethiopian Emperor Haile Selassie orchestrated a federation with Eritrea.
 He dissolved it in 1962 and annexed Eritrea, resulting in the Eritrean War of Independence.

 Mauritanian annexation of the southern third of Western Sahara

 In 1979, Mauritania abandoned its claim to the southern third of Western Sahara, disestablishing the short-lived province of Western Tiris.

 Jordanian annexation of the West Bank

 The part of former Mandatory Palestine occupied by Jordan during the 1948 Arab–Israeli War was renamed "the West Bank".
 It was annexed to Jordan in 1950 at the request of a Palestinian delegation.
 It had been questioned, however, how representative that delegation was, and at the insistence of the Arab League, Jordan was considered a trustee only.
 Only Pakistan and the United Kingdom recognized the annexation by Jordan.
 It was not condemned by the United Nations Security Council and it remained under Jordanian rule until 1967 when it was occupied by Israel.
 Jordan did not officially relinquish its claim to rule the West Bank until 1988.
 Israel has not taken the step of annexing the territory (except for the part of it that was made part of the Jerusalem Municipality).
 Rather, there were enacted a complex (and highly controversial) system of military government decrees in effect applying Israeli law in many spheres to Israeli settlements.